sarthakpatel361/CCNA-Notes/README.md

 ## ⚠️ Disclaimer

 These are personal study notes — not official Cisco or Jeremy's IT Lab material.
 Some things may be simplified or incomplete.
-Always refer to the original course for accurate content.

 ---

 ## 🔗 Resources